Smart Chips are dynamic previews of information inserted into Google Sheets cells. They can represent people, files, dates, events, and other items.

 The example above is a Place Chip.
 Start with the @

-sign, then type the place’s name, which in this case is the New York Stock Exchange
+sign, then type the place’s name, which is the New York Stock Exchange

 .
 After Google Sheets correctly auto-fills the place, press enter.
 Google Sheets converts the location into a Smart Chip.
-You can tell because Google Sheets places a grey pill-shaped background behind the text.
+Google Sheets places a grey pill-shaped background behind the text.

 Now, if you hover the mouse over the Place Chip, you will get a preview of the location provided by Google Maps.

-Although a Place Chip adds extra functionality, it still allows the data to be used in other ways.
+A Place Chip allows the data to be used in other ways.
 For example, a list of starting and ending Place Chips would still work in our TripTally add-on for calculating driving distance and times.

 ⚠️ The YouTube Smart Chip is not available from the @ menu.
 To insert one, you must convert existing video URLs using the technique discussed below.